domenic/wk-scripts/changelogs/real-numbers.md

 # WaniKani Real Numbers Changelog

+## 2.0.2

+* Fixed the API key retrieval code, now that WaniKani moved the API key to a separate page from the main account page.

 ## 2.0.1

 * Fixed to ensure that the updated review/lesson counts get styled correctly, with different styles for zero vs. nonzero.